Are you ready to buy your first caravan? There are a wide range of models on the market, with the various tourers all having their own pros and cons.

-Awnings can make all the difference to a caravan holiday, providing you with double the space or more to move about in.
+An awning can really make all the difference to your caravan holiday, allowing you to double your space or at least, provide more room to move around in.

-They also offer you a bigger area for mealtimes, so you can take your foldaway table outside and leave the caravan’s front lounge up as a bed or an area to watch TV in.
-The awning also offers relatively secure storage for bikes and barbecues.
+As well as this, they give you a bigger area for eating in, so you can take a foldaway table to eat outside and leave the lounge as a bed or a space for watching TV in.
+The awning is also a useful place for safely storing accessories such as bikes and barbecues.

 With an inner tent, they can even provide additional sleeping spaces, thus relieving you of the thorny problem of working out who is going to sleep where inside the caravan.